tforster/www.tforster.com/CONTRIBUTING.md

 # Contributing <!-- omit in toc -->

-_A quick introduction to anyone interested in contributing to the FamStat project._
+_A quick introduction to anyone interested in contributing to the Troy Forster's website._

 ## Table of Contents <!-- omit in toc -->